chemacabeza/my-github-projects/AI-media/courses/Flux_Step_by_Step/docs/Section-3.md

 ### Installing and customizing the AI tool Fooocus

-I prepared the following <a href="https://colab.research.google.com/drive/1-XWG91YqADQna0uXEVL5C4TlN2IPGw18">Google Colab Notebook</a>
+I prepared the following <a href="https://colab.research.google.com/drive/1-XWG91YqADQna0uXEVL5C4TlN2IPGw18">Google Colab Notebook</a>.
+Please make a copy of this Google Colab Notebook.

 ### Doing a Face Swap with Fooocus